Trending Articles

 If you stop to think about it, editing video can be simplified into a few fundamental processes from a hardware perspective:

-Your storage device is used by the software to read Data (the Footage).
+The software uses Your storage device to read Data (the Footage).

 This clip has to remain decoded by your editing software.

-Afterwards, the Software modifies this footage following the effects and colour grading you have selected (if at all).
+Afterward, the Software modifies this footage following the effects and color grading you have selected (if at all).

-When viewing back the timeline, the altered video is typically then saved in the Memory (RAM), giving you a real-time experience (editing).
+When viewing the timeline, the altered video is typically saved in the Memory (RAM), giving you a real-time experience (editing).

 The only thing you add to this chain when rendering out your finished output is:

 The timeline should remain encoded using the specified codec.
-And the final data should remain saved to the storage option of your choosing.
+And the final data should remain saved to your chosen storage option.

-To create our Best Computer for Video Editing, we must maximise these six basic procedures as much as we can.
-Desktop For Video Editing
+To create our Best Computer for Video Editing, we must maximize these six basic procedures as much as possible.
+Desktop For Video Editing.

 Related posts